hengfeiyang/devutilities/README.md

 - **Modern UI** - Clean, intuitive interface designed for macOS
 - **Real-time Conversion** - Instant results as you type

-## Requirements

-- macOS 14.0 or later
-- Xcode 15.4 or later (for development)

-## Installation

-1. Clone this repository
-2. Open `DevHelper.xcodeproj` in Xcode
-3. Build and run the project

 ## Version

 Current version: 1.14.2